 Ok, let’s be honest here – You won’t be able to have such an active presence on social media as you can be when you’re not on holiday, but it’s OK.
 It’s even a good thing!!
 Take it as a chance to test whether you’re even too active.
 Whether you dedicate too much time and energy to a particular social network without getting any real results.
 What happens after some activity loss?
 Is there a platform that still performs great?
 Then go all in when you come back from your well-deserved rest, and focus on that particular network.

-However, there are many social media tasks which you can automate and let them look as though you’re there 😉
+However, there are many social media tasks that you can automate and let them look as though you’re there 😉

 ♥ Social Share App – This is a MUST.
 What can be better than sharing on every social media network telling the world you’ve just published a new post on your blog by just hitting a button?
 So, if you don’t have any social sharing app yet, what are you waiting for?

 I use Nelio Software plugin for WordPress.
 It’s very simple, works perfectly, and it’s free!!
 With their free version you can post on Facebook, Twitter, LinkedIn, Pinterest and Google+, but only at the same time as your post.
 There are a lot of other options, but I find most of them very complicated if you’re just starting blogging or if you don’t have many subscribers.
 What I also like about Nelio Software is its calendar.
 It automatically populates when you schedule a post, and you get all the info you need at a glance.

 ♥ Facebook Ads – While you’re away, what about running a Facebook Ad for the time you’re off to get some new subscribers?
 You can set it up for as low a price as $5/day.
 And you can choose if you only want it to appear on Facebook or also on Instagram.
 Think about it.
 You’ll have the perfect guide to where your potential clients are.
 And when you’re up and running again, you may be surprised at your success 🙂